chef/chef-web-docs/chef_master/source/knife.rst

 * A question mark ("?") can be used to replace exactly one character (as long as that character is not the first character)
 * An asterisk ("*") can be used to replace any number of characters (including zero)

-Wildcard patterns must be escaped (using a backslash) so that the wildcard itself can reach the Chef server.
+Wildcard patterns must be escaped (using a backslash) so that the wildcard itself can reach the Chef Infra Server.
 If they are not escaped, the wildcard is expanded into the actual filenames and knife will not know the wildcard was intended to be used.
-For example, if the Chef server has data bags named ``aardvarks``, ``anagrams``, and ``arp_tables``, but the local file system only has ``aardvarks`` and ``anagrams``, escaping vs. not escaping the wildcard pattern will yield different results:
+For example, if the Chef Infra Server has data bags named ``aardvarks``, ``anagrams``, and ``arp_tables``, but the local file system only has ``aardvarks`` and ``anagrams``, escaping vs. not escaping the wildcard pattern will yield different results:

 .. code-block:: bash

   $ knife list data_bags/a\*

-asks the Chef server for everything starting with the letter "a" and will return:
+asks the Chef Infra Server for everything starting with the letter "a" and will return:

 .. code-block:: bash